ibm-cloud-docs/ibm-cloud-provider-for-terraform/provider/container-resources.md

 If you want to use this resource to update a cluster, make sure that you review the [version changelog](/docs/containers?topic=containers-changelog) for patch updates and the [version information and update information](/docs/containers?topic=containers-cs_versions) for major and minor changes.
 {: important}

-If you want to create a VPC cluster, make sure to include the VPC infrastructure generation in the `provider` block of your Terraform configuration file.
+If you want to create a VPC cluster, make sure to include the VPC infrastructure generation in the `provider` block of your Terraform on {{site.data.keyword.cloud_notm}} configuration file.
 If you do not set this value, the generation is automatically set to 2.
 For more information, about how to configure the `provider` block, see [Overview of required input parameters for each resource category](/docs/ibm-cloud-provider-for-terraform?topic=ibm-cloud-provider-for-terraform-provider-reference#required-parameters).
 {: important}

 You cannot create a free cluster in {{site.data.keyword.bpfull_notm}}.